Creative colour: how Canon Log can enhance your filmmaking

 Which cameras have Canon Log?

-Canon Log was first introduced with the Canon EOS C300 in 2011 and it is now available in all of the current Cinema EOS range of pro cine cameras, as well as some DSLRs and EOS R System mirrorless cameras.
+Canon Log was first introduced with the Canon EOS C300 in 2011 and different versions of it are now available in all of the current Cinema EOS range of pro cine cameras, as well as many EOS R System mirrorless cameras and Canon EOS/PowerShot V series cameras.

 Canon EOS C500 Mark II